 TONY CRADDOCK / SCIENCE PHOTO LIBRARY TONY CRADDOCK / SCIENCE PHOTO LIBRARY

 Devil's Tower.
 View of Devil's tower, a basalt outcrop in Wyoming, USA.
+A faint rainbow is seen to its left.
 This massive rocky tower rises almost 300 metres above the plain.
 It was formed by the cooling of a plug of underground magma (molten rock) produced by a volcano around 60 million years ago.
 Erosion of the softer surrounding soil and rock over the centuries slowly exposed the hard rock, causing it to project above the surface.

 Model release not required.
 Property release not required.